The short answer

 What Certificate Transparency is

-Certificate Transparency is an open framework — first specified by Google engineers in RFC 6962 in 2013, and updated as version 2.0 in RFC 9162 — that creates a public, tamper-evident record of the SSL/TLS certificates issued by publicly-trusted Certificate Authorities.
-The idea is almost disarmingly simple: every certificate that's meant to be trusted by browsers should be written into a log that anyone can inspect, and that no one can quietly rewrite.
+Certificate Transparency is an open framework — first specified by Google engineers in RFC 6962 in 2013, and updated as version 2.0 in RFC 9162 — that creates a public, tamper-evident record of the SSL/TLS certificates issued by publicly trusted Certificate Authorities.
+The idea is almost disarmingly simple: every certificate meant to be trusted by browsers should be written into a log that anyone can inspect, and that no one can quietly rewrite.

 It helps to be clear about what CT is not.
 It doesn't encrypt traffic, it isn't a new kind of certificate, and it doesn't change the TLS handshake that secures your connection.
 CT operates one layer up, at the level of governance: it's an accountability system for the act of issuing certificates.
 A certificate still does exactly what it always did; CT just guarantees that its creation happened in the open.